Phone-Dashboard/Phone-Dashboard-Android/README.md

 # Phone Dashboard - Android Mobile App

+*These instructions assume basic competency with developing and distributing Android apps.
+If you do not have this experience, please seek out qualified assistance.*

 This document describes how to build and deploy Phone Dashboard, the mobile app component of the larger [Phone Dashboard](https://github.com/Phone-Dashboard) platform, which consists of this app and one or more data collection servers (which are not covered here - see [the server software repository](https://github.com/lenasong/Phone-Dashboard-Django)).

 To build Phone Dashboard, a local installation of the Android software development kit is required.
 On desktop platforms, the quickest way to get started is to [download and install Android Studio](https://developer.android.com/studio).